ajeeshpu/vgulp-jekyll/_posts/2014-02-07-How-to-cocktail-Margarita.markdown

 ---
 layout: blog-post
 title: "How to cocktail- Margarita!"
-description: "There have been several claims to Margarita's origins.
+description: "There has been several claims to Margarita's origins.
 But no one really knows who came up with this world famous drink.
 I was at a bar yesterday whre I was pretty disappointed with the way the drink was presented to me!
 In its classic form- tequila, lime juice, triple sec, served in a glass with a salted rim is a perfect combination of sweet, salt, sour and bitter.
 Here is an easy recipe for the real deal. "
 date: 2014-02-07 18:48:11
 tags: alcohol, tequila, margarita
 categories: all_spirits